This chapter will cover:

 - Click Save

-We automatically whitelist any source already accepted by WordPress.
+Whitelisted iframes can be added by any user on a network.
+Pressbooks automatically whitelists any source already accepted by WordPress.
 This includes the following major providers:

 - Social media (Twitter, Instagram, Facebook etc.)